BorgorNinja/YT-Music-QT-Revamped/README.md

 - Search for music on YouTube.
 - Stream audio directly from YouTube.
 - Clickable results for easy navigation.
 - Media controls that fade after a song finishes.
+(The pause and resume button is WIP)
 - Recommendations for similar songs based on genre and artist.
+(WIP - Don't expect this to work at any moment)

 ## Project Structure